AThet01/Resume-Category-Prediction-App/README.md

 !!
 Open Source if u want to try !!

 Short Description:
--A web application that predicts the category (e.g., job type or role) of a resume based on the content provided by the user.
+- A web application that predicts the category (e.g., job type or role) of a resume based on the content provided by the user.

 Detailed Description: